manuelbomi/Data-Architect-Procedure-for-Scalable-Physical-Models-and-Database-Deployment-with-ER-Studio/README.md

 In this discourse, we show an infographic procedure by which Data/Database Architects can deploy a scalable Physical Data Model (PDM),  and deploy the PDM on a Database.
 ER/Studio is used for the design procedures outlined in this discourse.
 Microsoft SQL Server 2022 is used as the database for deployment.

-Fpr completeness, it is advisable that Developers that intend to use the procedures outlined here should first complete and fully understand the procedures for designning Logical Data Models (LDMs) outlined here: https://github.com/manuelbomi/Data-Architect-Procedure-for-Designing-a-Scalable-Logical-Data-Model-with-ER-Studio
+For completeness, it is advisable that Developers that intend to use the procedures outlined here should first complete and fully understand the procedures for designning Logical Data Models (LDMs) outlined here: https://github.com/manuelbomi/Data-Architect-Procedure-for-Designing-a-Scalable-Logical-Data-Model-with-ER-Studio

 ### Procedure
 ---